 Sometimes judges dismiss prenups and postnups.
 That can happen when the agreement gives the appearance of being signed under duress, or when the terms of the agreement are inequitable to one side or the other, or when one or both parties failed to disclose all assets and debts at the time the prenup was signed.

 A judge may also fail to honor an agreement that wasn’t filed properly, or that was filed without legal representation on either side.
 So if you plan to use either type of agreement, both you and your significant other will need your own lawyers to make it happen.

 Work with Evans Law Group – located in Austin and Bastrop – on your prenup or postnup agreement

-Evans Law Group has helped hundreds of Austin-area residents craft fair, binding prenup and postnups to protect their futures.
+Evans Law Group has helped hundreds of Texas residents craft fair, binding prenup and postnups to protect their futures.
 If you’d like solid legal representation to create yours, contact us today to get started.